webGED: Progenitor 2

 Birth Year Filter

 You can also optionally choose a year threshold in Progenitor such that entries associated with anyone born later than that year will be excluded from the generated site.
 Those excluded can still, optionally, be referenced as the children, spouses, etc. in the entries of those born earlier (but with all date information stripped from these references) or you can have all references to the excluded individual completely supressed in the entries of others.
-Exceptions to the exclusion can also be optionally be made for those individuals who have explicit death information recorded in the source GEDCOM.

 Customizing Options